takumi0706/google-calendar-mcp/README.md

 - **Disconnection Issues**: Ensure your server is properly handling MCP messages without custom TCP sockets

 ## Version History

+### Version 0.8.0 Changes
+- Enhanced OAuth authentication flow to handle refresh token issues
+- Added `prompt: 'consent'` parameter to force Google to show the consent screen and provide a new refresh token
+- Modified authentication flow to work with just an access token if a refresh token is not available
+- Improved token refresh logic to handle cases where there's no refresh token or if the refresh token is invalid
+- Updated token storage to save refreshed access tokens for better token management
+- Fixed potential infinite loop in token refresh logic

 ### Version 0.7.0 Changes
 - Fixed OAuth callback handling issue that caused "Cannot GET /oauth2callback" errors